Mohmed3del/DevOps-project/Terraform/README.md

-# Demo-DevOps-project - Terraform Infrastructure Deployment
+# DevOps-project - Terraform Infrastructure Deployment

-This repository contains the Terraform code for deploying and managing the infrastructure of the Demo-DevOps-project using Infrastructure as Code (IAC) principles.
+This repository contains the Terraform code for deploying and managing the infrastructure of the DevOps-project using Infrastructure as Code (IAC) principles.

 ## Table of Contents